dralexrojas/burgerapp/README.md

 ## Overview

-This project is a burger app created with MySQL2, Node, Express, Handlebars and Sequelize.
+This project is a burger app created with MySQL2, Node, Express, Handlebars and Sequelize ( https://ajr-burgerapp.herokuapp.com/ ).

 ## Expected Outcomes